Bing vs Google – Who’s the Loser?

 Ladies and gentlemen!
 People from all over the world, we present to you the bout of the decade, perhaps even the century – Bing vs Google!

-In the left corner, we have the underdog, with the support of its friend Yahoo, formerly known as MSN and Windows Live Search:
+In the left corner, we have the underdog, with the support of its old, experienced coach, Yahoo, formerly known as MSN and Windows Live Search:

 Bing the “Underdog”.

 In the right corner, we have the search engine giant, and the SERP champion for over two decades: